Bitcoin, June jobs, Zoom earnings and Powell remarks top week ahead

 Tuesday 6/1

-Kicking off the week's earnings on Tuesday Hewlett-Packard Enterprise and Zoom Video Communications lead after the bell.
+Kicking off the week's earnings on Tuesday is Hewlett-Packard Enterprise and Zoom Video Communications.
 The initial public offering for SoFi Technologies is also set to begin trading on the New York Stock Exchange under the ticker symbol SOFI.

 |Ticker